maisarasherif/docker-mern/README.md

 link: https://www.youtube.com/watch?v=enOsPhp2Z6Q&list=WL&index=3&t=355s

-Conatinerized the app using Docker and Docker-Compose. built the Frontend and Backend using Dockerfiles to construct their respective containers in addition to a MongoDB container to store the data. bring up the service using docker-compose.yml file.
+Conatinerized the app using Docker and Docker-Compose. built the Frontend and Backend separately using Dockerfiles to construct their respective containers in addition to a MongoDB container to store the data. bring up the service using docker-compose.yml file.

 ## Features